wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/json_examples/json-examples.md

 ## Converting spaces

 Although you can have spaces in JSON elements, [you cannot have them when converted to XML](https://www.w3.org/TR/REC-xml/#sec-common-syn).
-Therefore, you can handle spaces when converting JSON message payloads to XML, by adding the following property to the `MI_HOME/conf/synapse.properties` file:
+Therefore, you can handle spaces when converting JSON message payloads to XML, by adding the following property to the `MI_HOME/conf/deployment.toml` file `[mediation]` section:
-`synapse.commons.json.buildValidNCNames`
+`synapse.build_valid_nc_name`

 For example, consider the following JSON message: